DrK-Lo/lotterhoslabprotocols/general_freezer.md

 ## The day of transfer/defrost:

-4) before you begin, double-check that the backup freezer(s)' alarm was disabled; request that our alarm is disabled remotely for 24h by emailing Dennis Todd, and gather:
+4) before you begin, double-check that the backup freezer(s)' alarm was disabled; request that our alarm is disabled remotely for 24h by emailing Dennis Todd @ northeastern, and gather:
     - freezer mittens
     - lab cart
     - a mop or large towel